How I created a (soon-to-be-bestselling) card deck...

-I've been talking to my tribe about my upcoming card deck The Blog Post Inspiration Deck for a little while now.
+You've probably heard me talking about my card deck—The Blog Post Inspiration Deck—for a while now.

-That's why I thought I'd share my journey, so you can see if creating a card deck is something you'd like to do.
+I thought I'd share my journey with you, so you can see if creating a card deck is something you'd like to do.

 The card deck idea

 I think the card deck idea first took hold in me when I purchased my first deck, the beautiful deck called SHINE, by Julie Santiago.